Research assistance

 Publications database (lists, reports)

-LSU staff and students log in the same way as they log in to the university computers and Information System.
+LSU staff and students connect to the eLABa PDB database in the same way as to the university computers and Information System.

-LSU research publications are registered at the Acquisition and cataloging group (2nd floor, room 202).
+LSU scientific publications are registered at the Acquisition and cataloging group (Library, 2nd floor, room 202) or by e-mail ina.zerina@lsu.lt.

 For more information, please e-mail ina.zerina@lsu.lt or phone +370 690 09933.